SiliconLabsSoftware/docs-matter/sld288-matter-fundamentals-data-model/index.md

 Clusters have two main types:

-- **Server cluster** - Stateful, holds the data for the attributes, events, and commands.
+- **Server cluster**: Stateful, holds the data for the attributes, events, and commands.
-- **Client cluster** - Stateless, interacts with other server clusters by reading and writing attributes, reading remote events, and/or invoking methods.
+- **Client cluster**: Stateless, interacts with other server clusters by reading and writing attributes, reading remote events, and/or invoking methods.

 Any cluster can be a server or a client, giving nodes the ability to both store information and horizontally communicate with other nodes.
 For a light and switch example, a client cluster in the light would send a command to a server cluster in the light to toggle the on/off feature of the light.
 The following figure illustrates examples of cluster communication.
 On the top is a light and switch example and on the bottom is an app controlling a door lock.